 1. What is the extent of the aerobatic area?

-The waivered aerobatic area is outlined on the map below.
-For exact coordinates, see the Special Notices section of a current Airport/Facilities Directory (AFD).
+The waivered aerobatic area is outlined on the map above.
+For exact coordinates, see the Special Notices section of a current Chart Supplement Southwest US.

 2. When is the aerobatic area active?